evkx/evkx.github.io/content/guides/vehicletypes/_index.md

 ---
-title: Veicle Types
+title: Vehicle Types
-linktitle: Veicle Types
+linktitle: Vehicle Types
-description: There is lot of different veichles types.
+description: There is lot of different vehicles types.
 We explain the difference.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

-Electric Veichles are delivered in different form and shapes.
+Electric Vehicles are delivered in different form and shapes.
 In this guide we explain the different variants.

 ## Sedan